Structure of non-negative posets of Dynkin type $\mathbb{A}_n$: Main results

 The proof is divided into two parts.
-First, we prove the thesis by analyzing all posets on at most $11$ points.
+First, we prove the thesis by analyzing all posets having at most $11$ elements.
 Then, using induction, we prove it for posets $I$ of size $|I|>11$.